felipefr/deepbnd/README.md

 ```

 - Make sure your PYTHONPATH variable contains the root directory in which you cloned deepBND.
 By default, the anaconda installation does not take into consideration the
 OS path.
 You can add a .pth (any name) file listing the directories into ~/miniconda/envs/tf-fenics/lib/python3.8/site-packages.
-Also, you can the directories you want
+Also, you can add the directories you want
 into spyder (Tools > PYTHONPATH), if you are using it.

 ## Testing